- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/29871_papers.rev.1452013163.png)"/>

-The Center is dedicated to contributing to a writing culture on campus, supporting student writers in meeting the challenge of college-level writing, and ensuring that faculty members have the resources they need to teach writing effectively and efficiently.
+The Center is dedicated to contributing to a writing culture on campus, supporting Lake Forest College student writers in meeting the challenge of college-level writing, and ensuring that faculty members have the resources they need to teach writing effectively and efficiently.

-A standing appointment is a once-a-week appointment scheduled with the same tutor.
+A standing appointment is a weekly appointment scheduled with the same tutor.
 In this type of appointment, the tutor helps both with individual writing projects and with general writing skill development.